-Across the globe people are making links between wellbeing and productivity and our ability to move forward on sustainability.
+Across the globe people are making links between wellbeing, productivity and our ability to move forward on sustainability.
 We all have professional responsibilities in sustainability and with this comes the potential for greater creativity and success in our organisations.

 Understanding how to apply sustainability to our professional practice is essential to achieve wider change.
-We are working to develop guidance and training that helps our staff, as well as students and partners, to increase their positive impact as professionals as well as citizens.
+We are working to support our staff, as well as students and partners, to increase their positive impact as professionals as well as citizens.

 Wellbeing and sustainability

-Wellbeing is critical for sustainability – the importance of focusing on wellbeing as one of the keys to sustainability is the reason health and wellbeing is one of the UN global goals.
-The 2015 Wellbeing of Future Generations Act in Wales recognises how the wellbeing of people and communities critically depend upon the wellbeing of the wider planet.
+Wellbeing is critical for sustainability – the importance of wellbeing as one of the keys to sustainability is the reason health and wellbeing is one of the UN global goals.

 Campus gardening for wellbeing